The Coldest Winter (R)

 “And so you are here: cold, soaked and hungry?”
 Aragorn ascertained, and felt a small smile tug at his lips.

-“Well,” Faramir began, but he was silenced by Aragorn who raised a hand.
+“Well,” began Faramir, but he was silenced by Aragorn who raised a hand.
 His Steward could most likely be well on his way to freeze to death before he chose to admit it.

-“Come here,” he beckoned and watched as Faramir made his short way toward the desk, rounded it and stopped in front of him.
+“Come here,” he beckoned and watched as Faramir made his short way to the desk, rounded it and stopped in front of him.

 “I have missed you today, I am glad you have come back,” Aragorn said softly.

-“I confess I am pleased to be indoors again,” Faramir admitted.
+“I confess I am pleased to be indoors again,” admitted Faramir.

 “We should find you something to eat,” he smiled, letting his fingertips travel down to the unshaven cheek of the Steward.
 “But first, I think…” he trailed off as Faramir stepped nearer and bowed his head even lower.